 We recently caught up with Leanne and got talking all things productivity.
 She recently introduced daily 10-minute meetings with her team to great success, so naturally we wanted to find out more.

-Huddle meetings are not a new concept – Leanne’s tried them in the past, but after talking to Karen James, her PowerPlayers group facilitator, she’s set new boundaries, which helps staff stay focused and cuts out a lot of daily back-and-forth emails.
+Huddle meetings are not a new concept – Leanne’s tried them in the past.
+However, she’s set new boundaries, which helps staff stay focused and cuts out a lot of daily back-and-forth emails.
 We asked her to share her secrets because as we all know, a quick meeting is a good meeting.

 What do you cover in your 10-minute huddle?

 It’s a snapshot of three things; three things you accomplished yesterday, your three top priorities for today, and three actions you’re taking away from the meeting.
 But it needs to be quick!